 Carcassonne: Hunters and Gathers makes the list of the best prehistoric board games because it is everything about the iconic classic that everyone loves Carcassonne and thematically sets it during this period.
 It is very much about the theme.
 If you are looking for a completely different play experience, this is not it.

 As in other Carcassonne games, players take turns placing tiles to create the landscape and placing meeples to score points from the map they’re creating.
 The player with the most points at the end of the game wins.
 Instead of cities, roads, and farms, there are forests, rivers, lakes, and meadows.
 Generally, it has the same rules as the original but with a few small expansion type tweaks.
 For 2 – 5 minutes, games run about 35 minutes.

 There are a few titles on the list of the best prehistoric board games that are like Evolution, in that you are building up an ecosystem, but none brought to the table what it did and does.
 This is a top tier game in the space and certainly worth your time and effort.

 You adapt your species in a dynamic ecosystem where food is scarce and predators lurk.
 Traits like Hard Shell and Horns will protect your species from Carnivores, while a Long Neck will help them get food that others cannot reach.
 With so many different ways to evolve your species, every game becomes a different adventure.
 For 2 – 6 players, games run around 1 hour each.

-FOR MORE: Buy Evolution
+FOR MORE: Buy Evolution on Amazon

 #02 | Dominant Species